 Lecoq Boisbaudran developed a method of training memory that had much in common with the “Feeling Based Drawing Lesson” described in Chapters 9-11.
 His students were required to copy progressively complex shapes (starting with straight lines and rectangles) and objects before drawing them from memory.
 The outcomes were then subjected to rigorous comparison with the model and mistakes corrected, over and over again if necessary.
 Eventually, the students graduated to making careful analyses of masterworks in the Louvre and then drawing them from memory when back in the studio, which the examples shown at the back of Lecoq Boisbaudran’s book show they were able to do amazingly well.

 The extremely high level of rigour Lecoq Boisbaudran required from his students when drawing from observation was legendary.
-He argued that absolute accuracy was necessary if the reveal the full uniqueness of the model were to be revealed, and claimed that it provided the best way of extending the scope of long term memory.
+He argued that absolute accuracy was necessary if the full uniqueness of the model were to be revealed, and claimed that it provided the best way of extending the scope of long term memory.
 In both cases he was certainly right, for all overlooked features would have to be filled in the basis of previously existing and therefore inappropriate memories: the essence of intellectual realism and academicism.
 As explained in “Drawing on Both Sides of the Brain”, Chapter 8, the steps required to achieve rigorous accuracy also prepare the way for more rapid information pickup.

 The most important difference between the memory training method promoted in this book and that of Lecoq Boisbaudran was that he advocated the use of using the tip drawing instrument to hover over the end point of stretches of contour being analysed as a means of establishing its precise position and then marking it with a dot, which was then to be used as the goal for the line to be drawn.
 In contrast, the “Feeling Based Drawing Lesson” concentrates on training the feel for relativities.